Spring seasonal fruits

-Research suggests we could benefit from more than the recommended two serves of fruit a day, as it contains antioxidants called phytochemicals.
-In addition, according to the World Health Organisation, 11 per cent of strokes and 31 per cent of heart disease worldwide could be caused by low fruit and vegie intakes.
+Research suggests we can benefit from the recommended two serves of fruit a day, as it contains antioxidants called phytochemicals.
+In addition, according to the World Health Organisation, 11 per cent of strokes and 31 per cent of heart disease worldwide could be caused by low fruit and veggie intakes.

-While it’s super important to reach your recommended daily fruit (and vegie) serves, it’s also a good idea to choose fruit that’s in season and to eat a rainbow of colours so you optimise your intake of different nutrients.
-Go for sweet and sensational fruits that are on offer right now, such as mangoes, pineapple, strawberries and blueberries.
+While it’s super important to reach your recommended daily fruit (and veggie) serves, it’s also a good idea to choose fruit that’s in season and to eat a rainbow of colours so you optimise your intake of different nutrients.
+Go for sweet and sensational fruits that are on offer right now, such as mangoes, pineapple, strawberries, and blueberries.

 Each fruit is a little powerhouse of yummy goodness.